Death of Achidi John

-The death of Achidi John occurred while he was in police custody on December 12, 2001, in Hamburg, Germany, due to a combination of a serious heart defect, cocaine use, and the stress caused by emetics forcibly administered by police.
+The death of Achidi John occurred while he was in police custody on 12 December 2001, in Hamburg, Germany, due to a combination of a serious heart defect, cocaine use, and the stress caused by emetics forcibly administered by police.
 Four days earlier, Achidi John had been forcibly administered an emetic to secure evidence of suspected drug trafficking against him.
 At the political level, the case led to a stop of emetics in Berlin and Lower Saxony.
 In Bremen, the Greens applied to end the practice of using emetics.
 The application was rejected.
 Bremen stopped the use of emetics in 2005 after the similar death of Laye-Alama Condé.
 In commemoration of the case, the place in front of the Rote Flora has unofficially been named Achidi John Square by left-wing groups.

 Background

-In July 2000, in the town of Jena, the Nigerian Michael Paul Nwabuisi applied for asylum in the Federal Republic of Germany.
-He pretended to be a Cameroonian citizen with the name "Achidi John", born on January 6, 1982.
+Achidi John was the alias of Michael Paul Nwabuisi, a Nigerian Igbo.
+In July 2000, Nwabuisi applied for asylum in Jena.
+He pretended to be a Cameroonian citizen with the name "Achidi John", born on 6 January 1982.
+He reasoned that he was under threat of becoming a human sacrifice in Cameroon.
 The authorities assigned Achidi John to shared accommodation in Ellrich in September 2000.
 In the asylum procedure, Achidi John stated, among other things, that he had been threatened with death as a human sacrifice in Cameroon and that he had come directly to Hamburg on a ship when he escaped.
 In January 2001, the asylum application was rejected as unfounded because the alleged information from Achidi John could not be confirmed.

 In the following months, Achidi John was arrested five times by the Hamburg police for suspected drug trafficking; but since the trafficking could not be proven, he was released each time.